Dear readers of ADxS.org, please forgive the disruption.

 This change in the memory networks involved is a qualitative change in memory functions.

 1.4.
-Impulsivity due to loss of control
+Impulsiveness due to loss of control

 Impulsivity is one of the central symptoms of ADHD.87